 The Virginia Commonwealth University Department of Mechanical and Nuclear Engineering utilizes faculty and research facilities to expose students to advanced and emerging technologies in mechanical and nuclear engineering.
-Research thrusts in the school include computer science, life sciences, micro/nanotechnology, thermal sciences, solid mechanics, smart materials, biomechanics, dynamics and control, and manufacturing and design.
+Research thrusts in the college include computer science, life sciences, micro/nanotechnology, thermal sciences, solid mechanics, smart materials, biomechanics, dynamics and control, and manufacturing and design.

 Spires of Excellence